 “Having this friendly touch, just an individual simply coming in contact with our arm and keeping it, buffers the physiological implications of the stressful response,” Hertenstein says.

 Furthermore to soothing us down and reducing our stress response, an agreeable touch also increases release of the oxytocin — also known as the “cuddle hormone” — which impacts trust behaviors.

 “Oxytocin is a neuropeptide, which basically promotes emotions of devotion, trust and bonding,” Hertenstein says.

-Oxytocin levels rise with keeping hands, hugging — and especially with therapeutic massage.
+Oxytocin levels rise in human touch body with keeping hands, hugging — and especially with therapeutic massage.
 The cuddle hormone makes us feel close to one another.

 “It really lays the biological foundation and structure for connecting to other people,” Hertenstein says.

 Besides engendering feelings of closeness, being touched is also pleasant.
 We usually want more.
 So what’s going on in the brain that accounts for these feelings?